antimof/UxPlay/README.txt

     of h264 video but this usually has unacceptable latency, and hardware-accelerated GPU decoding should be used.
-UxPlay accesses the GPU using the GStreamer plugin for Video4Linux2 (v4l2), which replaces unmaintained 32-bit-only OpenMby RPiPlay.
+UxPlay accesses the GPU using the GStreamer plugin for Video4Linux2 (v4l2), which replaces unmaintained 32-bit-only OpenMax used by RPiPlay.
 Fixes to the v4l2 plugin that allow it to work with UxPlay on RPi are now in the GStreamer development branch, and will appear in the upcoming GStreamer-1.22 release.
 A (partial) backport (as
     `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`) has already appeared in
     RPi OS updates.
 Until the full update appears, or for other